 It best that you pay the invoice as you normally would as all ground rent and maintenance invoices will be apportioned on completion, so you should recover the relevant percentage by the purchaser for the period running from after the completion date to the next payment date.
 Most management companies will not acknowledge the buyer until the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
 Having a clear account will assist your cause and will leave you no worse off financially.

-I acquired a 1 bedroom flat in Llanon, conveyancing formalities finalised 6 years ago.
-Can you work out an approximate cost of a lease extension?
-Equivalent properties in Llanon with an extended lease are worth £181,000.
-The ground rent is £55 charged once a year.
-The lease ends on 21st October 2069
+I am the registered owner of a studio flat in Llanon, conveyancing formalities finalised 6 years ago.
+Can you let me have an estimated range of the fair premium for a lease extension?
+Similar flats in Llanon with an extended lease are worth £192,000.
+The average or mid-range amount of ground rent is £55 invoiced every year.
+The lease ceases on 21st October 2076

-With just 51 years remaining on your lease we estimate the premium for your lease extension to range between £30,400 and £35,200 plus professional fees.
+You have 54 years remaining on your lease we estimate the premium for your lease extension to span between £32,300 and £37,400 plus professional fees.

-The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to advice on a more accurate figure in the absence of comprehensive due diligence.
-Do not use the figures in a Notice of Claim or as an informal offer.
-There may be additional issues that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-You should not move forward based on this information without first getting professional advice.
+The suggested premium range that we have given is a general guide to costs for extending a lease, but we cannot give you the actual costs in the absence of comprehensive due diligence.
+You should not use the figures in a Notice of Claim or as an informal offer.
+There may be other issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+You should not take any other action based on this information without first seeking the advice of a professional.